TheMarex/libbipedal/README.md

 This library is written in C++11, but still uses boost::shared_ptr to integrate better with ```Simox```.

+libBipedal is licensed under the simplified BSD 2-clause license.

 # How to build

     mkdir build